Who is eligible to apply for this program?

 How much money can I raise?

 Participants who reside in Los Angeles may raise a maximum of $25,000.
 Participants who do not reside in Los Angeles may raise an additional $5,000 in support of their productions to cover living expenses (for a maximum of $30,000).
 Raising the maximum amount allowable is not a requirement of the program.
 In fact, many successful productions have not raised the maximum amount.
+Additionally, should the participant want to raise more, she can petition to exceed the cap via a formal proposal.

 I have access to free edit time at a post-production facility.
 May I edit my project off-campus?